Welcome to my webpage :). My name is Timmy and I am from France.

 My current work broadly focuses on understanding the emergence of planets in their forming environments from a theoretical and numerical perspective.
 This is combined with a broad awareness of the planet-forming environment observations acquired by state-of-the-art telescopes, so that I can provide predictions that can be crucially tested against these observations.
 Since I began my PhD, I have studied the detailed microphysics of the planet-forming environments and the intricacy of some of the fundamental physico-chemical processes that shape them.
 In particular, I have built the first numerical framework for these environments that couples the long-term evolution of their gas and dust content with sophisticated nonideal magnetohydrodynamic calculations to understand how, when and where some of the building blocks of planets are formed.
 Further details on my research at this URL.

-On another note, I love pushing my limits by being as sporty as possible.
-I dedicate most of my free time bouldering, climbing, hiking, or "gymming".
+On a more sporty note, I love pushing my limits and dedicate most of my free time bouldering, climbing, and "gymming".